 THE ‘2’ BAY

-Other brands of chargers such as the one pictured below, will charge two cells at once.
+Other brands of chargers will charge two cells at once.
 There are also those that will only charge one cell at a time.

 Another point to consider when choosing a battery charger, is the algorithm of the unit.
-This will often be listed in the description of the unit as CC/CV.
+This will often be listed in the description as CC/CV.
 This stands for ‘constant current/constant voltage’.
 It signifies that the charger continuously provides the correct amount of voltage to the battery, which will prevent it from getting too hot, and will also make certain it STOPS the charge when the cell has reached its peak voltage.
-I cannot name names, but there are cheaper chargers in the marketplace that could potentially either damage a battery or cause the battery and unit to overheat.
-Most consumers will research and comparison shop their potential products.
-With battery chargers, it’s important to read ALL the specifications first.
+I cannot name names, but there are cheaper chargers available that could potentially either damage a battery or cause the battery and unit to overheat.

 KNOW THE PRODUCT

 Prior to purchasing rechargeable batteries and chargers, be aware of the potential hazards involved.
-Always do a bit of research and follow instructions carefully.
+Always do as much research as possible and follow instructions carefully.
+Perhaps talk with friends who might already own one.
 This will ensure years of use from both products, as well as saving money in the long run!

 and finally … BUY A QUALITY PRODUCT

 In the preceding paragraph, there’s a link to an article on the dangers of purchasing cheap lithium batteries.
 This general rule also ties-in with chargers.
 Bargain-priced (no-name) chargers can be hazardous if used incorrectly.
-Their overall quality is often questionable as well.
+Their overall quality is often questionable.
 Cheap rechargeable batteries, coupled with a cheap battery charger CAN be a very dangerous combination!!
-Very few merchants will be honest enough to advise that you make sure you know how to use these devices prior to buying them.
-It’s not THEIR house that would need a visit from the closest fire department!!

-To check out the NITECORE – i4 on Amazon – click here!
+To check out the XTAR on Amazon – click here!

-Alternatively – you may visit this link for a complete selection of chargers & batteries.
+Alternatively – you may visit this Amazon link for a complete selection of chargers.

 Questions or comments?
 Please let me know in the spaces below!